 The Lewis Chessmen are the most important chess pieces in history.
-Ever since the ivory pieces were discovered sometime before 1831 on the Isle of Lewis in Scotland’s Outer Hebrides, these kings, queens, knights, rooks, bishops, and pawns carved from walrus tusk and whale tooth have long fascinated us due to their exquisite craftsmanship, unusually evocative faces, and strikingly Norse character.
+Ever since the ivory figures were discovered sometime before 1831 on the Isle of Lewis in Scotland’s Outer Hebrides, these kings, queens, knights, rooks, bishops, and pawns carved from walrus tusk and sperm whale teeth have long fascinated us with their exquisite craftsmanship and adorably anxious expressions.

-The most widely accepted theory puts their place of origin as Trondheim, Norway.
-Another has them carved at the see in Skaholt, Iceland, where, according to the Saga of Bishop Pall, Margret the Adroit, the high-status wife of a priest, “was the most skilled carver in all Iceland” and was regularly commissioned by the bishop Pall to craft walrus ivory gifts he sent to friends in high places overseas.
+The most widely accepted theory puts the chessmen’s place of origin as Trondheim, Norway.
+Another has them carved in Skaholt, Iceland.
+According to the Saga of Bishop Pall, Margret the Adroit, the high-status wife of a priest, “was the most skilled carver in all Iceland” and was regularly commissioned by the bishop to craft walrus ivory gifts he sent to friends overseas.
 In this theory, that could be how the chess pieces got to the Isle of Lewis, which was an important trading center at the time.
-Some archaeologists have floated the idea of excavating the see in Skalholt to look for Margret’s ivory workshop.
+Some archaeologists have floated the idea of excavating areas in Skalholt to look for Margret’s ivory workshop.

-Two museum artifact specialists have proposed that based on the varying quality of the chessmen, at least four carvers created them.
-And in 2009, forensic anthropologist Caroline Wilkinson, a specialist in facial reconstruction who has given flesh to the skulls of King Richard III, Mary Queen of Scots, and Johann Sebastian Bach, put that number at five based on her analysis of the varied faces on 59 chessmen.
+Two museum artifact specialists have proposed that, based on the varying quality of the chessmen, at least four carvers created them.
+And in 2009, forensic anthropologist Caroline Wilkinson, a specialist in facial reconstruction who has “fleshed” out the skulls of King Richard III, Mary, Queen of Scots; and Johann Sebastian Bach, put that number at five based on her analysis of the varied faces on 59 chessmen.
 She sorted them into five groups based on common characteristics like “round open eyes” and “inferiorly placed nostrils.”
-(Perhaps we can combine these theories and speculate that Margret the Adroit had four assistants in her workshop.)
+(Perhaps it’s possible Margret the Adroit had four assistants in her workshop.)

 There’s no archaeological context for the pieces, so we can’t date them precisely.
-But their duds give us reliable clues.
-The rooks are all warriors decked out in a fashion typical of the late-Norse period: long leather coats, kite-shaped Norman shields, expensive swords, and mostly pointy helmets (two look more like a bowler hat and a bucket, respectively).
+But their clothing offers reliable clues.
+The rooks are all warriors decked out in a fashion typical of the late-Norse period: long leather coats, kite-shaped Norman shields, expensive swords, and pointy helmets (though two look more like a bowler hat and a bucket, respectively).
 As for the bishops’ miters, or pointed hats—the way they’re peaked front and back identifies them as a style worn in the late 12th century.

-How do we know?
+How can we tell?
 They’re biting their shields.
-Berserks (“bear shirts” or “bare shirts”), according to a 13th-century account by Icelandic writer Snorri Snurluson, “wore no armor and were as mad as dogs or wolves, bit their shields, were as strong as bears or bulls.
+Berserkers, according to a 13th-century account by Icelandic writer Snorri Sturluson, “wore no armor and were as mad as dogs or wolves, bit their shields, were as strong as bears or bulls.
 They killed other men, but neither fire nor iron could kill them.”
 The battle frenzy depicted on the chess pieces marks the warrior rooks as being from the North.
-As Brown wryly notes: “No other culture claims shield-biters.”
+As Brown notes, “No other culture claims shield-biters.”

-The 16 bishops in this set are unarmed, richly clothed, and well fed.
+The 16 bishops in the set are unarmed, richly clothed, and well fed.
 How did these chubby men of the cloth get onto the battlefield of the board?
 As the oldest extant chess set that clearly includes bishops, the Lewis set could mark their debut.
-Perhaps their inclusion was ordered by Pall, bishop of Skalholt, and commissioner of Margret the Adroit’s famed ivory works.
-(See #2.)
+Perhaps their inclusion was ordered by Pall, bishop of Skalholt, the commissioner of Margret the Adroit’s famed ivory works.

 The tall steeds we picture knights in the Middle Ages mounted on weren’t actually very common in the 12th century; from Italy to England, most people rode stocky breeds, with the rider’s legs dangling well below the horse’s belly.
 The Lewis knights’ horses are no different.
-Even today, Icelandic horses, purebred since the 12th century—the time of the Lewis chessmen—are strong and agile, but they are also pony sized.
-Brown writes, "A popular cartoon, printed on postcards, shows an Icelandic rider wearing roller skates."
+Even today, Icelandic horses, purebred since the 12th century—the time of the Lewis chessmen’s creation—are strong and agile, but they are also pony-sized.

 Like the queens, the eight kings sit on thrones, and their faces are equally grim (except for the two young ones, who are a bit eager).
 They have swords across their laps and all but one sport long hair twisted into locks.
 If the pieces do indeed date to the late 12th century, we may be able to identify two of them: Magnus V, crowned in Norway in 1164, and Sverrir (1184–1202), who followed him.

-Magnus V—not to be confused with Magnus the Bare-Legs or Magnus the Blind—became king at just eight years old, but his father Erling Skew-Neck really ruled Norway until he died in 1179, by which time Magnus was a handsome man fond of drink and women.
+Magnus V—not to be confused with Magnus Barefoot or Magnus the Blind—became king at just 8 years old, but his father Erling Skew-Neck ruled Norway until he died in 1179, by which time Magnus was a handsome man fond of drink and women.
 Sverrir, on the other hand, was stout and broad, and “looked most kingly when he was sitting down,” Brown writes.